bash-bunny/DW_Crawler/README.md

-# Dark Web Crawler
+# Dark Web Crawler (Research PoC)

-Personal crawler for the Dark Web, it crawl `onion` domains and store them in the `seen` file.
+**WARNING**: This is a proof-of-concept for research only.

+The script demonstrates crawling capabilities over Tor for research purposes.

 ## Dependencies